tmk907/AoE2DELobbyBrowser/README.md

 Lobby browser for Age of Empires II DE
 - Filter games by lobby name, game type, map type, speed
+- Filter lobbies by player name or Steam id
 - Show notifications for new games
 - Join game directy from app or notification
 - List players in lobby